xendk/qp-review/README.txt

 Remember that PBS requires that the customer gets an confirmation of the order either by email or as a web page.
-To implement this as a web page, ec_quickpay has configuration options to set the page that customers will be redirected to on success, while Ubercart has its own setting.
+To implement this as a web page, use E-Commerce or Ubercarts settings to set a custom return page.
 As a convenience the modules sets $_SESSION['last_order'] to the id of the last successful order in this session, which allows the page to display an appropriate confirmation page.

 AS YET UNSUPPORTED FEATURES
 ====================